Shaivi1706/Equilibrium/README.md

 ## Features

 ### Job Recommendations (Completed)
-- Intelligent job suggestions based on skills, interests, and resume content.
+- Intelligent job suggestions based on skills and interests.
-- Integrates external job APIs to find trending and relevant openings.
-- Filters based on remote/in-office, role type, and industry.

 ### Resume Analysis (In Progress)
 - Upload or paste your resume to receive AI-driven analysis.